Interstate 55 in Illinois: History

 However, during the 1970s, US 66 was finally replaced by I-55 as the fourth St. Louis–Chicago highway, serving most of the same communities along the way as the original Pontiac Trail.
 It was built in sections across Illinois, often on the original US 66 roadbed.
 A common construction tactic, where US 66 was already four lanes wide, was to build new southbound lanes for I-55 west of the original road, then rebuild the original southbound lanes of US 66 to be the new northbound lanes for I-55, leaving the original northbound lanes of old US 66 as a two-way frontage road.
 One can find many signs posted for Historic US 66, especially where it deviates from I-55.

 The earliest stretch of I-55 was a portion of US 66 which had already been built as a freeway between Gardner and I-294 (Tri-State Tollway) in Indian Head Park, and which was added to the Interstate System by simply erecting new signs in 1960.
-Later portions of the highway were built in the 1960s between East St. Louis and Hamel, as bypasses of Springfield and Bloomington-Normal.
+Later portions of the highway were built in the 1960s between East St. Louis and Hamel, and bypasses of Springfield and Bloomington-Normal.
 The rest of the road was completed in the 1970s.

 The Stevenson Expressway opened on October 24, 1964, as the Southwest Expressway.
 It was renamed after Adlai Stevenson II, the former governor of Illinois, on September 1, 1965, a month and a half after his death.
 The Stevenson's original termini were US 66 in DuPage County to the west and the Dan Ryan Expressway to the east.